utdata/icj-class/bootstrap/bootstrap-class-02.md

 ![navbar](../images/bs-navbar-01.png)

-> NOTE: As you copy and past code into your index.html file, you may have to adjust the indents of some rows.
+> NOTE: As you copy and paste code into your index.html file, you may have to adjust the indents of some rows.
 Make your indents so your code is nice and pretty and shows properly the parent-child relationships of items.
 You'll thank me later when you are trying to figure out what goes with what.
 That, **and it is part of your grade**, because I want to build good habits.

 ### Adjust the navbar color